rexbrandy/picoCTF/README.md

 ## Challenges

-You can find the solutions in the `challenges/` dir, in each dir is the challenge description, link to challenge and the solution I have come up with for each challenge.
+You can find the solutions in `challenges/`, in each dir is the challenge description, link to challenge and the solution I have come up with for each challenge.